 2. Slap hands on the desk — Be sure to always end your song on beat and teach your students to slam their hands down on the desk and give you immediate eye contact.
 By slapping their hands on the table, the kids must have removed pencils, paper, or other distracting items from their hands and by giving you eye contact, they are giving you their full attention.
 This one may seem odd but it is an important aspect of music cues.

 3. Start your instruction IMMEDIATELY — The second the song is done and the kids have slapped their hands on the table, begin your instruction.
 If you do not start teaching right away, the hands will come up, the eyes will wander, and you will have lost your opportunity to hold full attention.
 This one is the key.
-Trust me (Or trust a big influence for this post, Hope King from the Ron Clark Academy).
+Trust me (Or trust a big influence for this post, the Ron Clark Academy).